 Start easing yourself into the post-bariatric routine at least 3 weeks before the surgery so it’s not a sudden shock.
 This also makes the surgery more successful and you lose more weight.

 Mentally Preparing for Surgery

-This is the most important step toward making the surgery successful.
+This is the most important step in your weight loss journey.
 It is recommended that you start making minor diet and lifestyle changes to mentally prepare yourself for the surgery.

-The changes may be overwhelming in the beginning.
-But these changes would only be temporary.
+The changes may be overwhelming in the beginning but are temporary.
 After the sleeve, if you continue to follow the guidelines, you’ll find that it becomes easier.

-Start including exercises into your day.
+Start including exercises/walking into your day.
 Setting a routine will make the surgery experience easier and decrease the chances of cheating on the diet.

 Diet and Lifestyle Changes Pre-Op